 A basic astrophotography workshop at the SSP intended for people that would like to photograph the night sky, but have never done so and also for people that have tried and couldn’t make it work.

 The workshop will be presented in three sections:

-1. A daytime information talk with PowerPoint examples at 09:00 on the Saturday morning,
+Part 1.
+A daytime information session with PowerPoint examples at 09:00 on Saturday morning,

-2. A practical night time workshop after the What’s up Tonight on Saturday evening and
+Part 2.
+A practical night time workshop after the What’s up Tonight on Saturday evening at 21:30 and

-3. A feedback session with Wim on the Sunday morning at 09:00.
+Part 3.
+A feedback session in the Social Barn with Wim on Sunday morning at 09:00.

-- The practical workshop will be focussing on wide-angle night time photography of the Milky Way or other regions of interest.
+- The practical workshop will focus on wide-angle night time photography of the Milky Way or other regions of interest.

 - Equipment necessary to participate will include the following: